Scottish Government Planning and Environmental Appeals Division Privacy Notice

 DPEA may publish your comments on its website as well as circulate to other parties involved in the case as appropriate.
 This may include your name and address.
 In order to protect your personal data from any unnecessary disclosure DPEA will redact your personal telephone number; personal mobile number, personal e-mail address and signature from the information that may be viewed via the website.
 Any sensitive information about your health or finances, will also be removed before publication.

-DPEA will not publish comments which in their view may be considered liable to cause offence.
+DPEA will not publish comments which in their view may be liable to cause offence.

-DPEA will process your personal data in accordance with the GDPR and will:
+DPEA will process your personal data in accordance with the UK GDPR and will:

 - only use the information for the purposes of dealing with and considering the appeal or other casework

 - only publish the information for as long as reasonably necessary.
-For completed appeals and other casework this is usually for a period of 12 weeks after the date of the final decision.
+For completed appeals and other casework this is usually for a period of 7 years after the date of the final decision.
 There are two exceptions to this rule, as follows:

-After the 12 week period has expired the documentation you have submitted and any personal information contained therein will be retained for a period of ten years in line with the Scottish Government file retention policy, except for those documents that contain information deemed necessary to the public interest, which will be retained for a period of 30 years
+After the 12 week and 7 year periods have expired the documentation you have submitted and any personal information contained therein will be retained for a period of fifteen years in line with the Scottish Government file retention policy, except for those documents that contain information deemed necessary to the public interest, which will be retained for a period of 30 years